 Blue Beetle is getting an ongoing series, which follows up on Blue Beetle: Graduation Day miniseries by the same creative team.
 This series begins a new chapter in Jaime Reyes’s life, with the character starting university in Palmera City.
 This comic will see him juggling his studies, being Blue Beetle, and training two new heroes.

-Blue Beetle #1 is available on 5th September.
+Blue Beetle #1 was released on 5th September.

 Batman and Robin #1